dinruz/js-exercises-functions-arrays/README.md

-# Javascript Exercises: Functions and Arrays (basics)
+# Javascript Exercises: Functions and Arrays (Foundations)

 ## Table of Contents 📖